John McVicar: Personal life and death

-McVicar was born in London on 21 March 1940.
+McVicar was born at a nursing home in Wanstead, Essex, on 21 March 1940.
 The son of shopkeepers, George and Diane McVicar, in 1965 he fathered a son with his girlfriend, Shirley Wilshire, while he was on the run from HMP Parkhurst.
 Shirley and McVicar married in 1972, but she divorced him before his final release from prison in 1978.
 His son was estranged from his father but followed in his criminal footsteps, taking up armed robbery and prison escapes.

 In 2002, John McVicar married Countess Valentina Artsrunik at the Russian Orthodox Church in Knightsbridge, London.
 Although the couple ran a publishing business and together travelled widely, their marriage was strained and they lived apart.
 At the time of his death McVicar was living in a caravan in Althorne, Maldon, Essex.

-John McVicar died from a suspected heart attack on 6 September 2022, at the age of 82, whilst walking his dog.
+McVicar died from a suspected heart attack on 6 September 2022, aged 82, whilst walking his dog in Althorne, Essex.